Racial segregation in the United States Armed Forces: Japanese Americans

-The 442nd RCT formed in April 1943 of volunteers, mostly from Hawaii and some from the mainland USA where many came from the internment camps, joined the 100th Infantry Battalion in Italy in June 1944.
+The 442nd RCT formed in April 1943 of volunteers, mostly from Hawaii and some from the mainland US where many came from the internment camps, joined the 100th Infantry Battalion in Italy in June 1944.
 The combined units earned an extraordinary combat record in Europe, emerging as one of the most decorated units in American military history.
-Its motto was “Go for Broke!”
+Its motto was "Go for Broke!"